-No. Objective Milestone/ Responsible 16 To support projects concerned with the creation of a knowledge base relating to issues regarding minimising the occurrence of radioactive waste, volume reduction and improvements in terms of characterisation, the safe and economically acceptable disposal of RAW and SNF and a closed nuclear fuel cycle for sustainable nuclear power.
-11 Continuously/ MPO 17 To support the systematic preparation and education of specialists in RAW management.
+No. Objective Milestone/ Responsible 15 Regular updating and implementation of the research and development programme for RAW and SNF deep geological disposal in compliance with the timetable for DGR development.
+Regularly/ SÚRAO 16 To support projects concerned with the creation of a knowledge base relating to issues regarding minimising the occurrence of radioactive waste, volume reduction and improvements in terms of characterisation, the safe and economically acceptable disposal of RAW and SNF and a closed nuclear fuel cycle for sustainable nuclear power.
+Continuously/ MPO 17 To support the systematic preparation and education of specialists in RAW management.
 Continuously/ MPO, MŠMT